Accountancy in Hong Kong: Accounting standards

 1972 was seen as a turning point for the accountancy profession in Hong Kong.
-Most international accounting firms (the forebearers of the Big Four accounting firms today) established their presence in Hong Kong within a few years before or after the establishment of HKICPA.
+Most international accounting firms (the forebears of the Big Four accounting firms today) established their presence in Hong Kong within a few years before or after the establishment of HKICPA.

 In 1974, the British-based accountancy body with a global presence – Association of Chartered Certified Accountants (ACCA) assisted with setting up the Hong Kong Institute of Certified Public Accountants (formerly named "Hong Kong Society of Accountants") as the local statutory accountancy body in Hong Kong.

 HKSA looked upon the exams from 2 accountancy bodies – the aforementioned ACCA from UK and the ASCPA from Australia.
 At that time university education in the Colony was less common than nowadays.
 Both accountancy bodies did not require university degree and so HKSA deemed these as suitable for the Hong Kong admission standards.

 Around 1985, the HKICPA adopted most of their auditing and accounting standards from ICAEW.

 Around 1990, the former HKSA (HKICPA), named Association of International Accountants (AIA) for full exemption.

 Around 1994, the HKICPA slowly adopted their auditing and accounting standards from the IFAC and its associated standard setting bodies.
 Full integration was achieved by the HKICPA within 10 years, i.e. in 2005.
 Senior accountants in Hong Kong may consider this a period of re-learning, adoption of frameworks and principle based standards and a more stringent in governance and regulation of the accounting profession.

 British qualified accountants and accountants from British Commonwealth have played an important role in HK accountancy profession.